Lortab and alcohol are both strong substances that can affect your behavior.

-While Lortab can be an effective medication on its own, when it is misused or combined with alcohol, it can become particularly dangerous.
-The main ingredients in the prescription medication can increase your risk for liver and nervous system damage, a hazard that is only compounded when alcohol is added to the equation.
+On its own, Lortab can be an effective medication.
+However, when it’s misused or combined with alcohol, it can become dangerous.
+The main ingredients in Lortab can increase your risk for the nervous system and liver damage, a hazard that is only compounded by the presence of alcohol.

-Because alcohol is so ubiquitous in American culture, many people incorporate it into their daily routine.
-However, if you are taking Lortab to manage pain, it is best to avoid consuming alcohol as the two together can have negative reactions.
-Some of the side effects of combined Lortab and alcohol use may include:
+Alcohol use is common in the United States.
+Many people incorporate drinking alcohol into their daily routine.
+However, if you are taking Lortab to manage pain, it is best to avoid consuming alcohol as the two together can have negative effects.
+Some of the side effects of combining Lortab and alcohol use include:

 - Breathing problems